markstringer-dti/markstringer-dti.github.io/dti.md

 What if a project is genuinely impossible?
 A book called "delivering the impossible" should tell you how to spot it.
 And it should give advice on what to do in such circumstances.
 Is should tell you how to keep yourself and others safe.
 How to get away from a lost cause and move on to do well on other projects.
 How to ride into the sunset to fight another day.

-Let's imagine you're a demanding reader.
-You might not just want advice on impossible projects.
-You might also want to know how to deal with impossible programmes.
-Or even in impossible organisations.
-Yes, if you're demanding, you might want such a book to talk about how to deliver the impossible at scale.

 Well, this is that book.
 And it tries to meet all these expectations.
 This is especially that book if what you do involves the development of software.

-If you read this book, you will learn, how to identify situations that seem impossible.
-You'll learn how to distinguish them from those situations that are impossible.
-You'll learn how to improve your  management of impossible seeming situations.
+If you read this book, you'll learn how to improve your  management of impossible seeming situations.
 Things might look bad.
 But there are often some quite simple things you can do to turn projects around and help them do well.

 ### Why This?
+What might be a shortened version of why you picked up this book?
+Because you're involved in a project and you don't know what you're doing.
+On the whole, in your life and your work, you would really like to feel that you *do* know what you're doing.

-OK - so this book is about delivering the impossible.
-So why is it subtitled "Seven metaphors for successful project management delivery."
-Well, that's because metaphors are different ways of seeing things.
-And the main thing I'm going to do in this book is talk about different ways of seeing project management.
+My experience is that, literally knowing what you're doing, as opposed to having no idea what you're doing comes down to doing simple things, but being guided by the right metaphors.
+And that's why this book is subtitled "seven metaphors for software development."
+Metaphors are different ways of seeing things.
+And what I'm mainly going to do in this book is talk about different ways of seeing project management.

 The software pioneer Alan Kay is often quoted as saying "Point of view is worth 80 IQ points."
 Which I take to mean that if you can only figure out the right way to look at something, you can do much cleverer things.
 In this book I try show the reader several different points of view.
 I talk about different ways of seeing project management.
 I talk about different ways seeing, and thinking about, managing software development.

 The reason for describing these different points of view is to make good on Alan Kay's claim.
-The aim is to make you much smarter when it comes to managing projects.
+The aim is to make you much smarter, to make you feel like you "know what you're doing" when it comes to managing projects.

 This isn't like most books that offer to improve your success at project management.
 Most books that do that suggest a particular Agile method.
 Like Scrum, or Extreme Programming.
 Other books talk about how to coach teams in the use of these methods.
-Other books talk about a part of the process.
-It could be writing stories or running retrospectives.
-It could be setting up a continuous delivery pipeline so that software is available to used almost as soon as it's written.
+Other books talk about a particular part of the process.
+It could be writing "user stories" or running retrospectives.
+And obviously, there are books that focus on the technical aspects of the process.

-Some of those books are brilliant, I've refereneced some of my favourites.
+I want to be clear here.
+I'm not in any way knocking those books.
+Some of those books are brilliant and I've referenced some of my favourites in the notes.
 But I don't think they're enough.

 Following an Agile method like Scrum is a good way of improving your chances of project success.
 It's what I almost always do if I'm in charge of delivering a software development project.